DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 ### Setup

-The blog uses the following tools and technologies.
+This blog uses the following tools and technologies.

 - [GitHub pages](https://pages.github.com/).
 These are a way of hosting webpages directly from GitHub repositories.
 - [Jekyll](https://jekyllrb.com/).
 This is a static site generator.
 GitHub pages support Jekyll, and will rebuild a static site when committing changes to the repo.